K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Preliminaries

 Thus, it is equivalent to that, for any unit vector field $E_i\perp \nabla f$,

-Equivalently, $|\nabla f|^2$ is constant on each connected component of a regular level set. \end{proof} \begin{remark} Consequently, it justifies the terminology that a rectifiable function is also called one with a geodesic gradient \cite{derd21, dp20geodesicholomorphicgradient}. \end{remark} A priori, $|\nabla f|$ might vary between different connected components.
+Equivalently, $|\nabla f|^2$ is constant on each regular connected component.
+The equation above also is equivalent to that $\nabla f$ is an eigenvector of $\He f$. \end{proof} \begin{remark} Consequently, it justifies the terminology that a rectifiable function is also called one with a geodesic gradient \cite{derd21, dp20geodesicholomorphicgradient}. \end{remark} A priori, $|\nabla f|$ might vary between different connected components.
 Thus, it is useful to have a global condition.